aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to PS" h2="Transform EML to PS within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+For example, you may need to convert EML file format to HTML.
+This is because HTML is a widely used format for displaying documents on the web.
+It is also a popular format for creating documents that can be viewed on any device.

+<h2>How Aspose.Total Helps for EML to PS Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++.
+With Aspose.Email for C++, you can easily convert EML file format to HTML.
+After that, you can use Aspose.Words for C++ to export HTML to PS.
+This way, you can easily convert EML to PS with the help of Aspose.Total for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}